SharedSignals June 2024

 7.1.4.
 Verification

 In some cases, the frequency of event transmission on an Event Stream will be very low, making it difficult for an Event Receiver to tell the difference between expected behavior and event transmission failure due to a misconfigured stream.
-Event Receivers can request that a verification event be transmitted over the Event Stream, allowing the receiver to confirm that the stream is configured correctly upon successful receipt of the event.
+Event Receivers can request that a Verification Event be transmitted over the Event Stream, allowing the Receiver to confirm that the stream is configured correctly upon successful receipt of the event.
 The acknowledgment of a Verification Event also confirms to the Event Transmitter that end-to-end delivery is working, including signature verification and encryption.

 A Transmitter MAY send a Verification Event at any time, even if one was not requested by the Event Receiver.

-A Transmitter MAY respond to verification event requests even if the event is not present in the events_supported, events_requested and / or events_delivered fields in the Stream Configuration (Section 7.1.1).
+A Transmitter MAY respond to Verification Event requests even if the event is not present in the events_supported, events_requested and / or events_delivered fields in the Stream Configuration (Section 7.1.1).

 7.1.4.1.
 Verification Event

-The Verification Event is an SSF Event with the event type: "https://schemas.openid.net/secevent/ssf/event-type/verification".
+The Verification Event is an SSF event with the event type: "https://schemas.openid.net/secevent/ssf/event-type/verification".
 The event contains the following attribute:

 state